reactiveui/website/input/blog/2018-05-03-system-reactive-has-a-new-home-on-github.md

 [![image](https://user-images.githubusercontent.com/127353/39624525-f7ad51fc-4fdc-11e8-9546-4e56eae31033.png)](http://github.com/dotnet/reactive)

 [Our new home under the .NET organization](https://github.com/dotnet/reactive) on GitHub provides better discoverability and visibility.
 It provides CI systems that keep up with the rapid evolution that's happening in .NET.
-The new location is closer to .NET development itself and components from System.Reactive which are logical base class library extensions now have a possible shorter integration path into corefxlabs.
+The new location is closer to .NET development itself and components from System.Reactive which are logical base class library extensions now have shorter integration paths into corefxlabs.
 A great demonstration of this is how System.Reactive's (Ix) `IAsyncEnumerable` is graduating into a first-class citizen in C# v8.

 This is a new era.
 Join the conversation over at https://reactiveui.net/slack and ask how you can help.